MicrosoftDocs/visualstudio-docs/docs/debugger/autos-and-locals-windows.md

 To enable the **Debug Location** toolbar, click in an empty part of the toolbar area and select **Debug Location** from the dropdown, or select **View** > **Toolbars** > **Debug Location**.

 Set a breakpoint and start debugging.
-When the breakpoint is hit, execution stops and you can see the location in the **Debug Location** toolbar.
+When the breakpoint is hit, execution pauses and you can see the location in the **Debug Location** toolbar.

 ![Debug Location toolbar](../debugger/media/debuglocationtoolbar.png "Debug Location toolbar")